What happens if I don’t pay my car finance?

 However, non-payment can lead to severe financial consequences such as damaged credit scores, repossession of the vehicle, and potential legal action from the lender.

-What options are available if I can’t pay my car finance?
+What can you do if you can’t pay your car finance?

 Request a payment holiday or plan revision from your lender

-Selling your car can be a practical way to settle your finance payments if you can no longer afford them.
-Make sure you obtain the lender’s permission first, as they hold the vehicle’s title until the debt is paid.
+Selling your car can be a practical way to clear your finance if you can no longer afford the payments.
+Before you do anything, take two steps:

 Refinancing your loan for better terms